-- A. All Counters: - 1.
-Provide sizes and configuration as shown on drawings and specified herein (field measure and scribe to walls). - 2.
+A. All Counters:

+- 1. Provide sizes and configuration as shown on drawings and specified herein (field measure and scribe to walls). - 2.
 Provide all hardware required.
+Hardware for millwork is not included in hardware Division 8. - 3.
+Provide all necessary blocking and brackets for support and attachment to walls. - 4.
+Solid Polymer surface shall be applied to 3/4" particle board in strict accordance with manufacturer's instructions and recommendation. - 5.
+Solid Polymer surface shall be fabricated and installed per manufacturer's recommended instructions. - B. Coat Rod & Shelf, and all other millwork specified in drawings to receive plastic laminate: - 1.
+Provide sizes and configuration as shown on drawings and specified herein (field measure and scribe to walls).
+All shelves to receive plastic laminate finish as per drawing details. - 2.
+Provide all hardware required.
 Hardware for millwork is not included in hardware Section 8. - 3.
 Provide all necessary blocking and brackets for support and attachment to walls. - 4.
-Solid Polymer surface shall be applied to 3/4" particle board in strict accordance with manufacturer's instructions and recommendation. - 5.
-Solid Polymer surface shall be fabricated and installed per manufacturer's recommended instructions.
+Plastic laminate shall be applied to 3/4" particle board in strict accordance with laminate manufacturers instructions and recommendation.